External Root Resorption

 If you have questions about External Root Resorption or other dental problems, please contact us for more information.

-• Idiopathic Causes: In certain cases, external root resorption may occur without an apparent cause, leading to an idiopathic classification.
-While less common, these cases highlight the complexity of dental health and the need for regular check-ups.
+• Idiopathic Causes: In certain cases, resorption may occur without a clear cause, highlighting the complexity of this condition.

 External root resorption